quantopian/zipline/docs/source/trading-calendars.rst

   - Timezone
   - Open Time
   - Close Time
-  - Regular & Adhoc Holidays
+  - Regular & Ad hoc Holidays
   - Special Opens & Closes

 And several others.
 If you'd like to see all of the properties and methods available to you through the ``TradingCalendar`` API, please take a look at the `API Reference <http://www.zipline.io/appendix.html#trading-calendar-api>`__